-With this in mind, Stop Smoking London and Good Thinking have teamed up to give smokers some key tips on how to quit – and how to stay calm in the process.
+If you stop smoking, you’ll see immediate benefits – for both your physical and mental health.
+In this article, Stop Smoking London and Good Thinking have teamed up to give you some tips on how to quit and how to stay calm in the process.

 1. Understand the role anxiety plays in smoking

-We know that stopping smoking can be hard, and it may feel especially difficult at this time.
-Some of you might turn to cigarettes in the belief that smoking helps to relieve anxiety and stress - but it doesn't!
-Smoking relieves nicotine withdrawal symptoms like irritability and low mood - tricking you into believing it helps with stress.
+Some of you might turn to cigarettes in the belief that smoking helps to relieve anxiety and stress – but it doesn't!
+Smoking relieves nicotine withdrawal symptoms like irritability and low mood, tricking you into believing it helps with anxiety and stress.

-It is proven that people who stop smoking have less anxiety, depression, and stress, plus improved mood than those who continue to smoke.
+It is proven that people who stop smoking have less anxiety, depression and stress, as well as improved mood, compared to those who continue to smoke.

 2. Use meditation and deep breathing to help reduce anxiety and stress